bkper/clasp-types/README.md

 - [Dist-tag](https://docs.npmjs.com/cli/dist-tag) for mapping script versions

 The down side is that it requires one aditional aditional types configuration step, so, clasp-types automatically generate a package ready to publish, with instructions on README for scoped packages to setup the ```typeRoots``` and non scoped packages to setup the ```types```.

+## Help welcome

+- Identify edge cases for params and return types

+- Generate d.ts fom a well documented ```js``` library, so it can also work for libraries such as [OAuth2](https://github.com/gsuitedevs/apps-script-oauth2)

+- Generate d.ts from [openapi](https://swagger.io/specification/) and/or [API Discovery](https://developers.google.com/discovery/) specs, for advanced like services